AofPatiphan/Lets-Talk/READEME.md

-# Holiyay-Webblog (In Development)
+# Let's Talk (In Development)

-An online journal or informational website displaying information in reverse chronological order, with the latest posts appearing first, at the top.
-It is a platform where a writer or a group of writers share their views on an individual subject all about traveling.
+An online realtime chat that you can find someone near you.
+It is a platform where a user can make a conversation and share their mind or views.

 ## Installation